 \begin{defin} A {\em sifted colimit} is a colimit over a sifted category. \end{defin}

 Examples of sifted colimits include reflexive coequalizers and directed colimits.
 In fact the class of sifted colimits is essentially the smallest class of colimits containing reflexive coequalizers and directed colimits.
-See, for example~\cite{adamek:_what_are_sifted_colim} (references: Gabriel and Ulmer, , Lurie)
+See, for example~\cite{adamek:_what_are_sifted_colim, MR0327863}.

 Let $\cat V=(\cat V_{0},\otimes,\one)$ be a closed symmetric monoidal category.

 \begin{defin} An {\em associative algebra} in $\cat V$ is an object $A$ equipped with a multiplication map $A\otimes A\to A$ which is unital and associative.
 A {\em commutative algebra} is an associative algebra for which the multiplication map is commutative. \end{defin}